Nickel vs. Brass Casings for Carry Ammo and Reloading

 Tarnish and Corrosion

 Perhaps the only downside to regular brass is its tendency to tarnish when consistently exposed to the elements, stored in adverse conditions, or handled excessively.
-For cowboy action shooters who store their ammo in leather belt loops, this corrosion issue for regular brass is more apparent as extended contact with the chemicals used for tanning increases the rate of corrosion.
+For cowboy action shooters who store their ammo in leather belt loops, regular brass's corrosion issue is more apparent (as extended contact with the chemicals used for tanning causes corrosion).

-Nickel cased ammo is the solution to the tarnishing issue experienced with brass cases.
-Although some shooters might misunderstand the name, nickel cases are, in fact, brass cases that have a thin layer of nickel chemically bonded to it through a process known as electroplating.
+Nickel-plated cases offer a solution to the tarnishing issue brass cases often exhibit.
+Although some shooters might misunderstand their name, nickel cases are, in fact, brass cases that have a thin layer of nickel chemically bonded to them through a process known as electroplating.

 Nickel is extremely resistant to corrosion and has a lower coefficient of friction.
-This is why many high-end self-defense loads, like Federal Hydra-Shok and Speer Gold Dots, are now loaded in nickel cases.
+This is why many high-end self-defense loads, like Federal HST and Speer Gold Dot, are now loaded with nickel cases.

-There are a lot of benefits to nickel cases, however, there are some drawbacks that primarily affect handloading that need to be addressed.
+There are a lot of benefits to nickel cases.
+There are also some drawbacks that primarily affect handloading which need to be addressed.

 Corrosion Resistance

 One of the biggest benefits of nickel cases is their inherent corrosion resistance.
-Nickle plated brass casings can be handled consistently or stored on a leather gun belt for extended periods of time and show zero signs of tarnish.
+Nickel-plated brass casings can be handled consistently, exposed to sweat and humidity, and allowed to come into contact with leather for extended periods without tarnishing.

 Another benefit of nickel cases is that they have a higher surface lubricity than standard brass.
-This means that nickel plated brass cases will generally feel slicker, have improved feeding into the chamber for a semi-auto, and provide easier case extraction from a revolver like a 357 Magnum.
-This is one reason why many ammo manufacturers have started offering defense loads in nickel plated cases, as they are generally more reliable.
+This means nickel-plated brass cases will generally feel slicker, feeed more reliably into the chamber for a semi-auto, and promote easier extraction (not just from semi-autos, but from a revolvers like those chambered fro 357 Magnum as well).
+This is one reason why many ammo manufacturers have started offering defense loads in nickel-plated cases.

 Ease of Cleaning

-If you are into reloading, nickel cases are easier to clean than brass casings.
+Nickel cases are easier to clean than unplated brass ones.
 During cleaning, brass cases typically require a polish to be added to the tumbling media to remove any tarnish.
 However, for nickel cases, a quick clean in the tumbler with untreated media should be more than enough to clean off any dirt, unburnt powder, or debris in the cases to make them look brand new.

 Visually Different